 While food trucks can be lucrative (and can even lead to a fleet of your own trucks), careful planning and hard work are necessary to make them a success.

-Nahika Hillery, Escoffier Austin Culinary Arts Graduate and Chef/Owner of Kreyòl Korner Caribbean Cuisine
+Nahika Hillery, Culinary Arts Graduate and Chef/Owner of Kreyol Korner Caribbean Cuisine

-If you found that article helpful, here are three more that you may like:
+If you found this article helpful, here are three more that you may like:

 This article was originally published on February 18, 2015 and has been updated.